plkujaw/-CV-/README.md

 ## Background

-I'm highly motivated and positively driven career changer.
-In 2019 I have decided to learn how to create something meaningful and contribute in making a positive impact on the world.
-I believe that today it is more possible with technology than anything else.
+In 2019 I have decided to change my career.
+I wanted a job that would allow me to make a real difference to people’s lives, which would make me feel that I deliver something meaningful, that with my work I make a positive impact.
+I believe that it is achievable through technology more than anything else.
+Because my recent roles were focused on or around technology, and I have always been keen on it I wanted to combine it all.
+That is why and how I found and joined renowned software development bootcamp – [Makers Academy](https://makers.tech).

 ## Skills